copyrite/LwotcMinimalText/XComGame.md

 When you kill a non-robotic enemy with your sawed-off shotgun, other non-robotic enemies within {% BRUTALITY_RADIUS %} tile radius of the target have a 50% chance to panic.

 ## Bulwark
 +{% BULWARK_ARMOR %} Armor.
-The tile you are on counts as a high cover object.
+You are a high cover object.

 ## Bunker Buster
-Fire a special rocket that destroys buildings and other objects in the environment.
-* Fire a special rocket with a large area of effect that does moderate damage to enemies but huge damage to buildings, vehicles and other objects in the environment.
+Fire a rocket that deals moderate damage and huge environmental damage in a large area of effect.
-* Requires both actions and usable only once per mission.
+* 2 actions.
+* Uses per mission: {% BUNKER_BUSTER_CHARGES %}

 ## Burnout
-Activating your Flamethrower leaves a small smoke cloud around your position, providing a defensive bonus.
-* When fired, your Flamethrower leaves a small smoke cloud around your position, providing a +20 defensive bonus to anyone within.
-* Area of effect radius of smoke cloud is 1.5 tiles.
+When you attack with your flamethrower, you leave a smoke cloud with a {% BURNOUT_RADIUS %} tile radius centered at your position.
+* +20 Defense to all units on tiles with Burnout smoke.

 ## Capacitor Discharge
-Send the GREMLIN to a location where it emits a substantial electric discharge, damaging and potentially stunning all nearby units.
+Use your GREMLIN to deal damage and a {% CAPACITOR_DISCHARGE_RADIUS %} tile radius around a location.
+Affected units have a chance to be stunned.
 Robotic units take more damage.
-* Capacitor Discharge has one charge per mission.
-* Capacitor Discharge will deal more damage as you upgrade your GREMLIN.
+* Uses per mission: {% CAPACITOR_DISCHARGE_CHARGES %}
+* Damage improves with GREMLIN tier.

 ## Center Mass
 +1 to primary weapon damage, pistol damage and sawed-off shotgun damage.

 ## Chain Lightning
-Fire your Arc Thrower at a target that is capable of being stunned and bounces up to 3 other targets within 6 tiles.
-* Fire your Arc Thrower at a target that is capable of being stunned and bounces up to 3 other targets within 6 tiles.
+Fire your Arc Thrower at a target that you can stun.
+Chain Lightning bounces up to {% CHAIN_LIGHTNING_CHAINS %} other targets within {% CHAIN_LIGHTNING_RADIUS %} tiles.
-* Requires one action and ends your turn.
-* Chain Lightning has a 4 turn cooldown.
+* {% 1AP ET %}
+* {% COOLDOWN %}
-* Cannot be used from concealment.
+* Cannot be used when concealed.

 ## Chain Shot
-Take a shot with an aim penalty of 10.
-If you hit the target, you take another shot on the target automatically.
+Take a shot with -10 Aim.
+If you hit, you take another shot with -10 Aim.
-* Chain Shot requires 2 ammo points.
+* Consumes 1 ammo per shot.
-* Chain Shot has a 4 turn cooldown.
+* {% COOLDOWN %}
 * Chain Shot can be devastating against non-cover enemies, or when augmented with aim bonuses.

 ## Channel
-When an enemy dies, it may leave behind Psionic energy the Templar can collect to raise their Focus level.
+Enemies have a chance to drop Psionic Loot when they die.
+Any unit with Focus can collect Psionic Loot to raise their Focus level.
-* Enemies have a 20% chance to drop Psionic loot.
+* Non-psionic enemies have {% CHANNEL_NONPSI_CHANCE %}% chance to drop Psionic Loot.
-* Psionic enemies have a 50% chance to drop Psionic loot.
+* Psionic enemies have {% CHANNEL_PSI_CHANCE %}% chance to drop Psionic Loot.

 ## Channeling Field
-Every time you are targeted, part of the energy is channeled to your weapon.
-This energy is unleashed with your next Standard Shot.
-* Each point of energy channeled by Channeling Field increases the damage of the next weapon attack by 1.
-* The energy stored by channeling field is expended even if the next shot misses.
+You gain a stackable Channeling Field buff when an enemy targets you. +1 standard shot damage per stack.
+Stacks are lost when you attack.

 ## Cheap Shot
-Once per turn, gain a movement action after shooting with your primary weapon at a unit that was damaged this turn.
-Cannot trigger on the same turn as Knife Encounters.
+Once per turn, gain a movement action after firing your primary weapon at a unit that was damaged after the start of its own turn.
-* Cheap Shot triggers if the target was previously damaged by any type of damage since the player's last turn, i.e. overwatch and damage over time during the enemy turn counts.
-* Works for Light 'em Up, Chain Shot and Banish in addition to the standard shot.
-* The movement action can be used to enter Shadow if it's off cooldown.
+* Cannot trigger on the same turn as Knife Encounters.
+* Does it work for special shots or not?

 ## Close and Personal
-Confers +30 critical chance against adjacent targets.
-The bonus declines with distance from the target.
++30 crit chance against adjacent targets.
+The bonus is reduced by 5 per tile of distance to the target.
-* Confers +30 critical chance against adjacent targets.
-* Bonus reduced by 5 for each additional tile of distance from the target, down to 0 at 7 or more tiles.

 ## Close Combat Specialist
-Fire a free reaction shot with your primary weapon at any visible enemy within four tiles who moves or fires.
+You automatically reaction attack with your primary weapon on enemy turns.
+Triggers against enemies that enter, exit or attack in a {% CCS_RADIUS %} tile radius.
 * Will not trigger if soldier is concealed.
 * You may shoot at each enemy with this ability once per turn.
-* Each shot requires 2 ammo.
+* Consumes 2 ammo per shot.

 ## Close Encounters
-Once per turn, gain a bonus action after taking a standard shot with your primary weapon at an enemy within four tiles.
-Cannot trigger on the same turn as Hit and Run.
-* Once per turn, gain a bonus action after taking a standard shot with your primary weapon at an enemy within four tiles.
+Once per turn, gain an action after taking a standard shot with your primary weapon at an enemy in a {% CE_RADIUS %} tile radius.
 * A red ring will mark the range of this ability.
-* Close Encounters cannot be used on the same turn as Run and Gun.
+* Cannot trigger on the same turn as Hit and Run, or Run and Gun.

 ## Combat Awareness
-Grants 15 defense and an armor point when in overwatch.
-* Gain 15 defense and an armor point when in overwatch.
++15 Defense when on Overwatch. +1 Armor when on Overwatch.
-* This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.
+* Bonuses do not apply if this unit is mentally impaired.

 ## Combat Engineer
-Your explosives do significantly greater damage to cover objects and other things on the battlefield.
-* More powerful than Sapper by itself, Combat Engineer stacks with Sapper to maximize environmental damage, although either perk alone will still destroy many cover objects.
-* Combat Engineer also prevents environmental damage from falling off from the center of an explosion, meaning you will destroy objects in a larger area.
+Bonuses to environmental damage of your explosives.
+Your explosives' environmental damage no longer suffers from falloff.

 ## Combat Fitness
-Gain 4 aim, 1 mobility, 2 HP, 4 will, and 4 dodge.
++{% COMFIT_AIM %} Aim. +{% COMFIT_MOB %} Mobility. +{% COMFIT_HP %} HP. +{% COMFIT_WILL %} Will. +{% COMFIT_DODGE %} Dodge.

 ## Combat Presence
-Grant an extra action to a squadmate.
+Give an action to a visible ally. (squadmate? do VIPs count?)
-* Combat Presence can be used to get squadmates out of tough situations where they need an extra attack or move.
-* Combat Presence has a 4 turn cooldown.
+* {% 1AP NTE %}
+* {% COOLDOWN %}

 ## Combat Protocol
-Send the GREMLIN to an enemy to jolt them, dealing guaranteed damage, which is increased against robotic enemies.
+Use your GREMLIN to attack with a guaranteed hit.
+Damage is increased against robotic enemies.
-* Combat Protocol has two charges per mission.
-* Upgrading your GREMLIN will lead to more damage per charge.
+* Squadsight targeting with line of sight required.
+* {% CHARGES %}
+* Damage improves with GREMLIN tier.

 ## Combatives
-You may parry melee attacks and counterattack with your melee weapon.
-Also gain +10 dodge.
-* You will parry any grazed melee attack against you and counterattack with your melee weapon.
+You will parry and counter melee attacks that graze or miss against you. +90 Dodge against the first melee attack against you per turn. +10 Dodge.
-* Combatives grant +90 dodge against first melee attack against you in a turn.
+* Combatives does not trigger against area of effect melee attacks.
-* Soldier also gains 10 dodge.

 ## Conceal
-Immediately enter concealment once per mission.
+Enter individual concealment.
+* {% 1AP ET %}
+* Cannot be used while concealed.
-* Concealment cannot be used when flanked by nearby enemies.
+* Cannot be used when flanked by enemies that see you.
-* Requires one action and ends the soldier's turn.

 ## Concentration
-Your grazing attacks are automatically upgraded to normal hits.
+Your grazes are converted to normal hits.
-* Attacks that would normally graze their target are automatically upgraded to normal hits.
-* Applies to primary weapons, secondary weapons, and pistols.
+* The hit result conversion happens after the usual hit-miss-crit-dodge resolution.

 ## Concussion Rocket
-Fire a special rocket that does limited damage but has a chance to stun or disorient organic enemies within its area of effect and leaves a cloud of smoke.
+Fire a rocket that deals low damage and has a chance stun or disorient non-robotic enemies on hit.
-* One use per mission.
-* Stun chances based on target's Will score and the soldier's gauntlet tier.
-* Disorientation chances based on target's Will score only.
-* Requires one action and ends the soldier's turn.
+* Stun chance is {% CONC_ROCKET_STUN_CHANCE %}%.
+Always disorients enemies it hits but does not stun.
+* {% 1AP ET %}
+* {% CHARGES %}
-* Elite Codexes and Psi Zombies are immune to all effects including damage.
+* Allies are immune to all effects, including damage.
-* Allies cannot be injured by this attack.

 ## Cool Under Pressure
-You gain +10 Aim on Overwatch and other reaction shots, and they can critically hit.
++10 Aim to reaction attacks.
+Your reaction attacks now have a crit roll.

 ## Coup de Grâce
-Bonus to hit, damage, and critical chance with your weapon against a disoriented, stunned or panicking enemy.
-* Coup de Grâce grants +50 aim, +50 critical chance and +2 damage against stunned and panicking enemies.
-* The bonuses are reduced against disoriented enemies.
-* For Shinobis and Gunners, this perk is applied to their secondary weapon.
++{% CDG_AIM %} Aim, +{% CDG_CRIT %} Crit, and {% CDG_DAMAGE %} damage to your {% BOUND_WEAPON_NAME %} attacks against stunned and panicking enemies.
+Bonuses apply at 50% effectiveness against disoriented enemies.

 ## Covering Fire
 Reaction shots confer an aim malus on enemies and can now be triggered by any enemy action, not just movement.